On this page:

 (*

-function tok_to_str : token -> string
+function token_to_name: token -> string

-converts token into a string
+converts token into its constructor name

 *)

-let string1_of_token t =
+let token_to_name t =

 match t with